xyproto/cxx/README.md

 # :sake: sakemake

 `sakemake` is a small program that provides a simple way to build your C++17 executables, structure your C++17 code, test and debug your source files.
+It also makes it easy for Linux distro packagers to package your project, and for users to build and install it.

 It uses SCons, make and pkg-config under the hood, while providing a tool that aims to be as easy to use as `go build` for Go.